rkuma183/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 * If you write in C# on .NET, Azure is the most mature but Google is trying.
 * If you're looking for any job in cloud, go for AWS because of its current <a href="#marketshare">market share</a>.
 AWS has the most sophisticated database services.
-* For large loads, Google offers the fast fiber that doesn't limit what large machines can achieve.
+* If you're running really large loads, Google offers the fast fiber that doesn't limit what large machines can achieve.
+Plus Google is ahead in Machine Learning with popular Tensorflow in Python.
+* Google's SSD drives are expensive, though.

 * AWS has matched Azure pricing, and also per-minute billing.
 * IBM has bare-metal machines, if that's your thing.
-* Google's SSD drives are expensive.
 * One cloud may cover a particular country, if you need to have that to do business there (such as Google in Belgium).
+<br /><br />

 EDITOR's NOTE: This is not a complete treatment.
 Additional information will be added over time.